 The World Health Organisation formally declared COVID-19 a global pandemic on 11 March 2020.
-This situation continues to have a potential impact on insurance companies (adverse market conditions; operational difficulties within company and with suppliers; low new business levels; mortality; lapses; liquidity; capital etc).
+As countries recover from the Pandemic this situation could continue to have a potential impact on insurance companies (adverse market conditions; operational difficulties within company and with suppliers; low new business levels; mortality; lapses; liquidity; capital etc).